MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiotargetstatemanagement-remove.md

 ### -param bIsSurpriseRemove [in]

-A BOOL value which, if <b>TRUE</b>, specifies that the device was unexpectly removed ("surprise removal").
+A BOOL value which, if <b>TRUE</b>, specifies that the device was unexpectedly removed ("surprise removal").
 However, the framework ignores this parameter.

 ## -returns